-Lands End to John O’Groats, Etape du Tour and the Marmotte, just some of the iconic cycling events that capture the imagination for many cyclists looking for the ultimate challenge.
+Lands End to John O’Groats, Etape du Tour and the Marmotte, just some of the iconic cycling events that capture the imagination of many cyclists looking for the ultimate challenge.
 For those looking for a truly unique experience, the HotChillee London to Paris should also be added to the bucket list.

 I was lucky enough to be invited to the 2015 edition and was keen to see what this event, in it’s 12th year, was all about!

 With bag packed and bike and kit ready all that was left was to sign on.
 The HotChillee sign on was at Imber Court near Esher, the evening before the event.
 Signing on was a quick and easy process and once I had picked up my number and my musette I was ready to explore the rest of the sign on village.
-With refreshments available and the Sigma Sports stand providing last minute supplies, there was no reason not to be ready for the big day.
+With refreshments available and the Sigma Sports stand providing last-minute supplies, there was no reason not to be ready for the big day.

-To conclude the evening was a pre ride briefing, where Sven Thiele, the founder, introduced the Hotchillee team and the ride captains, ran through what to expect from the event and brought guest speaker Phil Liggett onto the stage.
+To conclude the evening was a pre-ride briefing, where Sven Thiele, the founder, introduced the Hotchillee team and the ride captains, ran through what to expect from the event and brought guest speaker Phil Liggett onto the stage.

-Mr Liggett, one of the most experienced race commentators around introduced the guest riders for the event, chef extraordinaire Jaan Braai, ex professional cyclist Dean Downing and Tour de France and World Champion Stephen Roche.
+Mr Liggett, one of the most experienced race commentators around introduced the guest riders for the event, chef extraordinaire Jaan Braai, ex-professional cyclist Dean Downing and Tour de France and World Champion Stephen Roche.

 As well as these famous faces, a young and up and coming pro from South Africa, Shameeg Salie was also going to be riding.
 Already I could sense this was going to be a pretty special three days.